jbcodeforce/shift_left_utils/src/shift_left/docs/compute_pool_optimizer.md

 ## Features

-### 🔍 Comprehensive Analysis
+### Analysis

-- **Pool Usage Assessment**: Analyzes CFU usage across all compute pools
+- Analyzes CFU usage across all compute pools
-- **Statement Discovery**: Identifies all running statements and their pool assignments
+- Identifies all running statements and their pool assignments
-- **Efficiency Metrics**: Calculates statements-per-CFU ratios and efficiency scores
+- *Calculates statements-per-CFU ratios and efficiency scores

-### 🎯 Smart Consolidation Heuristics
+### Consolidation Heuristics
-- **Product-based Grouping**: Groups statements from the same data product
+- Groups statements from the same data product
-- **Resource-based Grouping**: Identifies underutilized pools for consolidation
+- Identifies underutilized pools for consolidation
-- **Efficiency-based Grouping**: Finds pools with single statements that could be combined
+- Finds pools with single statements that could be combined

-### 📊 Detailed Reporting
+### Detailed Reporting

-- **Usage Statistics**: Per-pool CFU usage and statement counts
+- Per-pool CFU usage and statement counts
-- **Consolidation Recommendations**: Specific suggestions for optimization
+- Specific suggestions for optimization
-- **Cost Savings Estimates**: Potential CFU savings from consolidation
+- Potential CFU savings from consolidation

 ## Usage